 Equine assisted activities (EAA) are not designed or intended replace more commonly used treatments; rather, they are considered complementary and adjunct interventions in addition to more traditional forms of therapy.

 TAILORED RIDES is a PATH Int'l MEMBER CENTER and adheres to the PATH Intl standards.

 The Professional Association of Therapeutic Horsemanship International (PATH Intl) accredits centers providing a variety of services to people with developmental disabilities, physical challenges, and mental health issues.
 PATH activities are based on an educational model; skills are taught to riders, vaulters and students.
-The professional guiding the experience is a specially-trained, PATH-certified instructor.
+The professional gulding the experience is a specially-trained, PATH-certified instructor.
 Accreditation is voluntary and the process is a peer review system.
 A center that meets the accreditation requirements based on the administrative, facility, program and applicable special interest standards becomes a PATH Intl.
 Premier Accredited Center for five years.
 In addition to therapeutic equitation, a center may offer any number of equine-assisted activities and therapies, including Hippotherapy, equine facilitated mental health, driving, vaulting, trail riding, competition, ground work or stable management.
-Tailored Rides currently employs one full time PATH-certified instructor & is working towards becoming a PATH Premiere Accredited Center.
+Tailored Rides currently operates with one PATH-certified instructor & is a PATH, Intl Member Center.